l2beat/earl/docs/introduction/core-concepts.md

 ### Validators

-Validators are basically assertions for example `toEqual` or `toThrow`.
+Validators are basically more powerful assertions for example `toEqual` or `toThrow`.

 ### Matchers